swcarpentry-ja/carpentries-coc/topic_folders/governance/lesson-program-policy.md

 - The Carpentries Organisational Membership program will include The Lesson Program.
 - The Carpentries will provide an annual financial report to the Lesson Program Committee, including an assessment of the financial stability and sustainability of The Carpentries.
 - The Carpentries general revenue through Memberships, workshop coordination fees and general grants or donations, will support the ongoing work of the Lesson Program - running workshops, diversity and inclusion efforts, instructor training, lesson maintenance and community engagement.
-- The Carpentries maintain and document an administrative and financial management structure that supports the Lesson Program.
+- The Carpentries maintains and documents an administrative and financial management structure that supports the Lesson Program.

 ---